 One of the most versatile focal lengths available, Tokina’s AT-X 24-70mm f/2.8 PRO FX Lens is a standard wide-angle to portrait-length zoom featuring a bright, constant f/2.8 maximum aperture.
 Designed for Canon full-frame-format DSLRs, this everyday lens is ideally suited for nearly any genre of photography, including travel, portraiture, landscape, and event shooting.
 Three aspherical elements pair with three super-low dispersion elements to produce bright, evenly-illuminated imagery with controlled aberrations and distortions, while multi-layer lens coatings help to reduce flare and ghosting for improved contrast and color accuracy.
 Well-suited to working in a wide variety of situations, this standard zoom covers an array of perspectives while maintaining consistent illumination for working in challenging lighting.
 Benefitting the usability, a one-touch focusing clutch permits quick switching between autofocus and manual focus modes, and an internal focusing design maintains the overall length of the lens during use.
 A Silent-Drive Module AF system suits both stills and video recording, too, by providing quick and quiet performance.
 Additionally, this lens sees the incorporation of a nine-blade diaphragm, which contributes to a pleasing out-of-focus quality when employing shallow depth of field shooting techniques.
 Compatible with Canon full-frame-format DSLRs, this standard zoom can also be used with APS-C-format DSLRs where it will provide a 38.4-112mm equivalent focal length range.
 Constant f/2.8 maximum aperture provides consistent performance throughout the zoom range and also contributes to greater control over focus position and when working in low-light conditions.

 The AT-X M100 PRO D is a new macro lens capable of life-sized (1:1) reproduction at 11.8 in.
 (30 cm).
-The lens’ multi-coating have been re-engineered to match the highly reflective silicon based CCD and CMOS sensors in today’s digital SLR cameras, while the optics still give full coverage and excellent sharpness on 35mm film.
+The lens’ multi-coating has been re-engineered to match the highly reflective silicon based CCD and CMOS sensors in today’s digital SLR cameras, while the optics still give full coverage and excellent sharpness on 35mm film.
 The AT-X M100 PRO D also has a very convenient focus limiter switch that can lock the focus out of the closes focus making it focus faster when used as a moderate telephoto or portrait lens.
-Other features of the AT-X M100 PRO D are Tokina One Touch Focus Clutch Mechanism for fast easy switching between manual and Autofocus.
+Other features of the AT-X M100 PRO D are Tokina One-Touch Focus Clutch Mechanism for fast easy switching between manual and Autofocus.
 55mm non-rotating filter thread for use with macro ring flashes and special effects filters.

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.